hongkuancn/todo-list/README.md

 # Todo List

-This is a Todo List App using React, Redux, Node.js and MongoDB.
+This is a full-stack Todo List App using React, Redux, ExpressJS and MongoDB.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 It has been deployed both on Amazon Web Services (AWS) and Heroku. <br />
 AWS: [ec2-54-93-98-230.eu-central-1.compute.amazonaws.com](ec2-54-93-98-230.eu-central-1.compute.amazonaws.com). <br />
 Heroku: [https://quiet-fortress-18081.herokuapp.com](https://quiet-fortress-18081.herokuapp.com).